uzuy-emu/ext-android-bin/README.md

 # ext-android-bin
-Android binaries for dependencies / libraries used by yuzu.
+Android binaries for dependencies / libraries used by uzuy.